Mmmmmmmm…. Green (Screen) Beeeer…

 It’s tempting to buy your green screen paint at the paint store, because it’s usually cheaper and more convenient than the our keying products.
-But here’s the difference … and it’s crucial: Rosco green screen paints, including Chroma Key, Ultimatte and Digicomp, are manufactured using a single-source pigment.
-This means that instead of mixing together different colored pigments to manufacture the green paint, which is what happens when a paint store mixes up a color for you, we use one green pigment specifically chosen for optimal green screen results.
-This means the color is more pure and won’t reflect other interference colors, which will make for a cleaner key.
+But here’s the difference … and it’s crucial: Rosco green screen paints, including Chroma Key and DigiComp, are manufactured using a single-source pigment.
+This means that instead of mixing together different colored pigments to manufacture the green paint, which is what happens when a paint store mixes a color for you, we use one green pigment specifically chosen for optimal green screen results.
+All of this results in a purer color that won’t reflect other interference colors – making for a cleaner key.

 DotLot Digital Studios illustrates the difference between hardware store paint and Rosco Chroma Key paint in post